 Need a group to mourn with?
 Grief Share meets twice monthly to share griefs and see what Scripture says about the grieving process.
 Contact for details.

 Children are a delight to the Lord.
 There are many local churches where the children of the church are relegated to children’s church away from the congregation.
 Over the last 100 years, children’s ministry in this form has produced young men and women who leave the church because they were never really part of the congregation.
-We recognize the need for biblical children’s ministry.
-Click here to go to the children’s ministry page.
+We recognize the need for biblical children’s ministry and strive as much as possible for a family-integrated environment.

-We are prepared to serve the upcoming generations in a way that is biblical when we have enough youth on campus to begin.
+We are prepared to serve the upcoming generations in a way that is biblical when we have enough youth on campus to begin having special events.

 If there is a specialized ministry God has placed on your heart, let us know.
 We want to be sure you are equipped and give you the place of ministry God has called you to.